redhat-performance/quads/README.md

       * [Common Administration Tasks](#common-administration-tasks)
          * [Extending the <strong>Schedule</strong> of an Existing Cloud](#extending-the-schedule-of-an-existing-cloud)
+         * [Extending the <strong>Schedule</strong> of Existing Cloud with Differing Active Schedules](#extending-the-schedule-of-an-existing-cloud-with-differing-active-schedules)
          * [Extending Machine Allocation to an existing Cloud](#extending-machine-allocation-to-an-existing-cloud)
       * [Additional Tools and Commands](#additional-tools-and-commands)